First Unitarian New Choir Member Guide - Service Particulars

 The choir members are facing each other in the aisle, however having taken a small step to the left in order to be looking in between the adjacent members facing you.
 This achieves a staggering so that we're not just "singing to each other."

-Most of the time, the introit score will be arranged to have a soloist to begin to set the pitch and tempo.
+Most of the time, the introit score will be arranged to have a soloist intonation to begin to set the pitch and tempo.

 Processional Hymn